-Ultrasound is a useful imaging modality for evaluation of the wrist, allowing high-resolution imaging of anatomy while simultaneously allowing dynamic evaluation of the joint, tendons, and ligaments.
+Ultrasound is a useful imaging modality for evaluation of the wrist, allowing high-resolution imaging of anatomy while simultaneously allowing dynamic evaluation of the joints, tendons, and ligaments.

 There are multiple possible approaches to imaging the wrist with ultrasound.
 The exam is easily tailored to a specific painful area or set of differential diagnoses.
 A typical protocol is as follows 1:

 The hand is pronated.
 A transverse sweep across the dorsal wrist is sometimes helpful, identifying the extensor compartments 1-6.
 Lister's tubercle serves as a good landmark between compartments 2 and 3.

 - the hand is then put on its side, with the hypothenar eminence down.
 The first extensor compartment is then examined in short axis (abductor pollicis longus (APL) and extensor pollicis brevis (EPB)).

 - A septum may be present that splits the compartment.

 - while in this position evaluate radial artery and nerve

 - the artery is deep to the radial styloid

 - the nerve begins superficially to the compartment, and then proceed palmar to it

 - the hand is then pronated again.
 The second extensor compartment is then examined in short axis (extensor carpi radialis brevis and extensor carpi radialis longus (ECRB and ECRL).